Rules for the 2018 Lake Erie Walleye Trail

 12. Participation and eligibility

-Fields will be limited to 50 boats of two person teams with one exception.
-If a single tournament reaches 50 entries three weeks or more ahead of the scheduled date, we will add 10 more entries for a total of 60.
+Fields will be limited to 60 boats of two person teams.
 All participants 18 or older must be current members of the WBSA, with the exception that a minor fishing with his/her parent or guardian will not be required to pay for WBSA membership.
-The minimum age to fish in the LEWT is 13, with the allowance of minors to be made on a case by case basis by the TD.
-A waiver is required to be signed by parents or legal guardian if a minor participant is accepted.
-All minors will be required to prove they have successfully completed a NASBLA (National Association of State Boating Law Administrators) approved Safe Boating course such as the Ohio Division of Watercrafts OBEC.
+The minimum age to fish in the LEWT is 13.
+A special waiver is required to be signed by parents or legal guardian before any minor participant will be accepted.
+Additionally, all minors must provide proof that they have successfully completed a NASBLA (National Association of State Boating Law Administrators) approved Safe Boating course such as the Ohio Division of Watercrafts OBEC.
 (Ohio Boating Education Course) The WBSA, LEWT or TD has the right to refuse entry, or declare expulsion to individuals from the tournament circuit for any reason.
+No abuse of tournament staff will be tolerated, and doing so will result in disqualification, and those persons may be barred from future participation in events hosted by the WBSA.

-Payback will be at least 85% of total entry fees, and will pay back to 20% of a full field of *45 teams. (*This means that a maximum of nine places will be paid 85% of all entry fees) First place is guaranteed at least $2500 payback at each LEWT event.
-Plaques will be given to the top three teams.
+Payback will be at least 85% of total entry fees, and will pay back to 20% of a full field of *45 teams. (*This means that a maximum of nine places will be paid 85% of all entry fees) Plaques will be given to the top three teams.
 The optional big fish pot is $20 per team and will pay back 100%.
 Plaques will also be awarded for the big fish winner.

 15. Integrity of the circuit